Iceland

 Akureyri

-Akureyri is not only one of the most beautiful places in Iceland; it is also the capital of the North.
-Akureyri relies on the harbor, which is located at the Eyjafjord, and on the University of Akureyri; both display the most important economical mainstays.
-The botanical garden covers all local plant species and beyond 700 foreign species.
-The landmark of the city is the Akureyrarkirkja, which can be seen from a far distance.
-It was designed by the same architect who also designed the Hallgrimskirkja church in Reykjavik.
-Akureyri also offers a lot of museums, e.g. the art museum.
-But it is also worth it, to just take a stroll through the older part of the town where you can find the parental home of Jon Sveinsson or Laxdalshus, the oldest building of the city.
+Akureyri is not only one of the most beautiful places in Iceland, but also the capital of the North.
+The town relies economically on its harbor, located on Eyjafjordur, as well as on the University of Akureyri, both of which are among its most important economic on the University of Akureyri, both of which are among its most important economic pillars.
+The boatnical garden features all local plant species along with more than 700 foreign species.
+The city´s landmark is Akureyrarkirkja, which can be seen from far away.
+It was designed by the same architect who also designed Hallgrimskirkja in Reykjavik.
+Akureyri also offers many museums, such as the art museum.
+However, it is equally worthwhile to simply take a stroll through the older part of town, where you can find the childhood home of Jon Sveinsson and Laxdalshus, the city´s oldest building.

 Ásbyrgi